H-Bombmxpwr/Landing-Page/README.md

 # Website
 This is a personal website for me.
-Can be found [here](http://trevorg73.web.illinois.edu/)
+Can be found [here](http://trevorg73.web.illinois.edu/).
+Run as a flask application in Python.